tederer/octowatch-irlightcontrol/README.md

 The following steps describe how to install the monitoring service on your Raspberry Pi.

-1. Execute `sudo apt-get update`.
-2. Execute `sudo apt install nodejs npm` to install the JavaScript runtime environment.
-5. Clone this repository
+1. Clone this repository
-6. Execute `compile.sh`
+2. Execute `compile.sh`

 ## Starting the service